 Intellectual property theft is the act of an individual or business stealing trade secrets, inventions, creations, and even property from an individual or group by illicit means.
 Intellectual property is often protected under patent or trademark laws, handled by the United States Patent and Trademark Office (USPTO), and the penalties if convicted of intellectual property (IP) theft can be serious, especially if the charges are elevated to federal charges.

 The Federal Bureau of Investigation puts significant resources towards investigating and prosecuting IP theft and piracy under their white-collar crimes initiatives, and facing charges levied against you by the FBI can be overwhelming at best.
 This is why it is so important that you work with an experienced and aggressive federal crimes lawyer who can help you navigate this complicated situation from the start.
 Federal prosecutors seek aggressive convictions and penalties in criminal cases, and you will greatly benefit from having a federal defense attorney representing your case and helping you through the entire process.

 Read more below to get a general overview of intellectual property theft, especially at the federal level.
-Contact us as soon as possible in order to request a free initial consultation so that we can discuss your charges and your situation in specific detail and get a better understanding of how we can work together through this entire process towards a reasonable resolution.
+Contact us as soon as possible in order to request an initial consultation so that we can discuss your charges and your situation in specific detail and get a better understanding of how we can work together through this entire process towards a reasonable resolution.

 What Is Intellectual Property?

 According to Cornell Law School’s Legal Information Institute, “intellectual property is any product of the human intellect that the law protects from unauthorized use by others.
 The ownership of intellectual property inherently creates a limited monopoly in the protected property.
 Intellectual property is traditionally comprised of four categories: patent, copyright, trademark, and trade secrets.”